 # wget -q -O - http://wordpress.org/latest.tar.gz | tar -xzf - --strip-components=1 -C /var/www/html

-That’s all from this article, i hope these wget command examples are informative to you, Please do share your valuable feedback and comments in the comments section below.
+That’s all from this tutorial, I hope you have found these wget command examples are very informative.
+Please do share your valuable feedback and comments in the comments section below.

 Another useful example – download and extract archive to specific directory